al3x002/ClinicDatabase/README.md

 Location.
 6. The "Research" table records the results of medical examinations, including the patient, doctor, type of test and result.

+CHECK LIMITATIONS:
+1. The CHECK restriction ensures that each patient's PESEL number must be 11 characters long.
+If the length of the PESEL number will be different, adding a new record to the Patients table will fail.
+2. 2.
+The CHECK constraint checks if the visit date is a future date.
+If the date of your visit is earlier than today (CURDATE()), an attempt to add this visit will be blocked.

+VIEWS:
+1. The DoctorsPatients view displays the combined data about doctors and assigned to patients, including the name of the doctor and the name of the patient.
+2. ResearchStatistics view presents statistics about medical research carried out by doctors, showing the number of tests performed for each doctor and the type of examination.